How to Stage a Living Room For a Sale

 - Sanitize all furniture and discard unsightly pieces

-Plan the Layout, Axe the Unnecessary Furniture
+2. Plan the Layout & Axe Unnecessary Furniture

+Once your living room is in tip-top shape, it’s time to plan the layout, starting with reducing clutter.
 Since living rooms are so multi-functional, they can accumulate significant clutter.
 Clutter is okay when it’s your own, but people at your open house don’t want to see it.

-Strive For Livable But Not Lived In
+3. Strive For Livable But Not Lived-In

-Seal the Deal With Finishing Touches
+4. Seal the Deal With Finishing Touches